 If teachers wait until the end of a unit to test students, they might find that some students don’t grasp key concepts.
 But if they’re routinely checking for understanding during the course of a lesson, they can adjust their instruction along the way to make sure all students understand the material.
 With a few extra minutes per class period, teachers would have a chance to give formative assessments without sacrificing any instructional time.

 Help students who are struggling.

 Our main goal at LocknCharge is to empower teachers to find ways to meet their goals and objectives in the classroom–and gaining back valuable time each and every day is making a positive impact towards those goals.
+Our classroom charging stations help us do this!
 To learn more about how LocknCharge is making a difference in schools across the world, click here.